 Whatever you decide will require that change take place.
 Can’t avoid it.
 Can’t get around it.
 But such change is not necessarily for the worse.
 And something good will always emerge from it.

-If change is s must .. create a future different from your past
+How to deal with change?
+If change is a must .. create a future different from your past

 Standing in the midst of nothingness yet everything, is what creates a future different from our past.
 When the light comes on, when we bring the light, we then feel relief in Being who we are.
 Your True Nature.
 No explanations needed.
 No compromises granted.
 No alternatives to the issue.

 We just stand in nothingness and create a future that is extraordinary.
 That is how God did it.
 BE who we are.
 Live what we affirm.
 It is then that we are Peaceful and reassured.
-It is then that conflict will cease.
+It is then that conflict will cease– EVEN when dealing with change in our lives.

 We have been experiencing changes all our lives, thus one tiny step (change) shouldn’t be magnified in a manner that hurts our potential to self-empowerment.
 Being able to acknowledge this and be willing to appreciate the change as a process of growing up and getting empowered would be the best attitude to help ease the pain of any kind of transition.
 Life is an odd thing.
 Being alive is not.